UKFELs/Puffin/BUILD.md

     which may be more recent.

-  - Ubuntu 16.04
+  - Ubuntu 16.04 and Bilder

-    Ubuntu now uses a version of CMake which SciMake currently has some problems with, so an older version must be used.
-See the section on building with Bilder above - we recommend doing this if you are using Ubuntu 16.04 onwards for now.

-    Another issue with Ubuntu is that Bilder does not currently recognise the machine hostname on Ubuntu.
+    An issue with building with Bilder on Ubuntu is that Bilder does not currently recognise the machine hostname on Ubuntu.
 This may cause problems with the install process.
 We recommend doing

     `export FQHOSTNAME=$HOSTNAME`

     to make Bilder recognise the machine hostname.

-    Yet another issue is with the OpenMPI/Fortran compilers compatibility with Bilder.
+    Another issue is with the OpenMPI/Fortran compilers compatibility with Bilder.
     The HDF5 libs built by Bilder do not work with the particular configuration on Ubuntu 16.04.
 So we recommend using the HDF5 libs supplied in the Ubuntu repositories.
 They are called `libhdf5-openmpi-dev` - e.g. do